jbottum/t5pat/langchain_markdown46.md

 ]
 ```
 ### Create empty lists to store generation times, model load times, tokenizer load times, pipeline load times, and prompt_types for the XL and Large models.

+These lists will be used appended to later in the script as an answer to each question is generated by each model.

 ```
 xl_generation_times = []
 large_generation_times = []